You aced the first rounds of the interview process and now it’s time to show the hiring committee what you’re really made of.

 I made a point to guide their thinking in regards to that.

-As you can see, my interview mock teaching lesson was nothing fancy, but according to the hiring committee, I knocked it out of the park!
+As you can see, my mock lesson teaching interview was nothing fancy, but according to the hiring committee, I knocked it out of the park!

 A demo lesson is a great way for you to stand out from the crowd and show what you can really bring to the classroom.

-Follow these tips, and you too will be on your way to landing that teaching job.
+Follow these tips, and you too will be on your way to landing that coveted teaching position.

 For more good advice, take a look at these teacher interview tips for landing the right job!